datacite/blog/_posts/2016-04-14-its-all-about-relations.md

 3. Support for **Github**, describing the relations between software release, code repository, and repository owner, for the by now more than 7,000 DataCite DOIs for software linked to a Github release.

-In the coming weeks and months DataCite and Crossref will continue developing the platform to build out their Event Data services, so stay tuned for updates.
-And if you don’t mind minor bugs and incomplete data (currently about 1.2 million events for over 400,000 DataCite DOIs), take a look at [DataCite Event Data](https://eventdata.datacite.org) and send us your feedback.
+In the coming months DataCite and Crossref will continue developing the platform to build out their Event Data services, so stay tuned for updates.
+And if you don’t mind minor bugs and incomplete data (currently about 1.2 million events for about 400,000 DataCite DOIs), take a look at [DataCite Event Data](https://eventdata.datacite.org) and send us your feedback.

 ![**A real life lagotto**.
 Credit: Anke Büter and Najko Jahn (Exeter)](/assets/images/2016/04/lagotto.jpg)